 Oakes & Fosher is presently investigating former securities broker John Ernst.
 According to his publicly available FINRA BrokerCheck report, John Ernst became involved in selling an undisclosed private security that was part of the Woodbridge Group of Companies.

 John Ernst was a California based securities broker.
 He worked in the securities industry for twenty-eight years.
 During his career, he was registered with eight different securities firms.

-Woodbridge was a private non-traded REIT that spent five years operating as a massive billion dollar Ponzi scheme.
+Woodbridge was a non-traded REIT, or Real Estate Investment Trust, that spent five years operating as a massive billion dollar Ponzi scheme.
 Hundreds of securities brokers, like John Ernst, sold promissory notes to their customers with the promise that they were backed up by mortgages.
 However, the funds that Woodbridge received from investors was rarely issues to lenders as mortgages.

 In order to get individuals to invest, brokers like John Ernst promised them annual interest rates of 5 to 8 percent that would be paid out as monthly dividends.
 Since Woodbridge was not generating any profit from issuing mortgages like it promised, it simply paid its monthly dividends through money coming in through new investors.
 This continued until the entire thing collapsed and Woodbridge filed for bankruptcy.

 John Ernst allegedly sold these Woodbridge promissory notes to four investors, three of whom were customers of Foresters Equity Services.
 He did this without approval or consent from the member firm.
 He generated over $35,000 in commissions for himself after executing the transactions.